-Yesterday, my self-care practice was treating myself to a breakfast acai bowl at the farmers’ market.
+Yesterday, my self-care practice was to treat myself to a breakfast acai bowl at the farmers’ market.
 My mouth watered as I watched it being made.
 It all started with a layer of granola.
-Then, berries and bananas were arranged neatly atop the purple acai smoothie layer.
+Next, berries and bananas were arranged neatly atop the purple acai smoothie layer.
 And finally, shredded coconut was sprinkled on top.

 We often get so enamored with exotic foods that we fail to see the ones growing in our own backyard.
 There are plenty of equally interesting berries native to North America.
 Salal berries, for example, were a staple of the Salish American Indian tribe, and right now they are growing along the fence line in my backyard.